Discounts Large Music Boxes CDs + MP3s Movements Custom Tunes About Us

 Nidec/Sankyo 50 and 72 Note Music Box Design & Installation Considerations

 This document is a mix of Nidec/Sankyo's instructions and our own experience.
 We hope they will be helpful to you.
 Most important to designing your music box will be the Dimensional Requirements PDF Drawing.
-A ways down below is the "Box Design Considerations" heading, which elaborates on the PDF.
+Below is the "Box Design Considerations" heading, which elaborates on the PDF.
 Using Glass is important, as it enhances the bass resonance as well as protecting the movement from fingers and dust.

 Nidec/Sankyo has individually precision-machined, assembled, and adjusted each movement for optimum musical performance and satisfaction.
 Our in-house comb machine and Rick's expertise result in Bell-Like Tuning unrivalled in new movements for decades.

 Please be careful to handle all movements with care to avoid getting skin oils and acids on surfaces that could corrode.
-Pay special attention to not bump the Governor, as you may inadvertently change the tempo.
 Do not allow movement to play when sitting on cloth, bubble-wrap, etc., as they may catch on cylinder pins and be drawn into the comb!

 Music Box Movement Components (Glossary)